 - Most of the headcount reductions are concentrated in Oracle’s development and cloud hosting organizations.

 At SAP, the changes to the top level org chart are equally significant.

 The confirmed exits include:

-- Björn Goerke: SAP CTO and president of SAP cloud platform.
+- Björn Goerke: SAP CTO and president of the SAP cloud platform.

-- Bernd Leukert: member of the executive board, products & innovation.
+- Bernd Leukert: a member of the executive board, products & innovation.

 - Rich Heilman: Director, HANA labs.

 - Rodolpho Cardenuto: Head of SAP partner organization.

 (We could not confirm 3 more senior level departures at the time of this writing, so we will not include them here).